- What is the required match?

 - If I need to hire consultants for planning, engineering or project management, are there requirements?

 Grantees are not required to hire consultants under the NLT program.
-However, any professional services, such as design, engineering and project management, that are hired and compensated with Next Level Trails funds, which are provided by INDOT through the federal funds exchange process, must be performed by an entity that is INDOT pre-qualified.
+However, any professional services, such as design, engineering and project management, that are hired and compensated with Next Level Trails funds should be performed by an entity that is INDOT pre-qualified.
 More information regarding professional services categories and a list of INDOT pre-qualified consultants can be found on INDOT’s website.
-All contracts for professional services should be made on the basis of competence and qualifications for the type of service to be performed.
-Compensation shall be negotiated as the eligible entity determines to be reasonable after its selection of a consultant or consultants.

 - How does Next Level Trails differ from federally funded trail grants?